New Veteran Admissions and Registration

 How to get started!

 Veteran admissions are the same for all students with one major difference, veterans that have never used their benefits must apply for their GI Bill® prior to registering for classes.
 The reason for this is so that your benefits will be "active" before you start attending courses.
 Failing to do so can result in out-of-pocket expenses as there is no way to confirm that the veteran is entitled to GI Bill® benefits.
 Montana State University Billings (MSUB) does not make that determination and relies on the student to provide proof of eligibility.
 If a GI Bill® veteran has previously used their benefits at another university or institution, they will need to submit a change of program, to establish MSUB as their school of choice.
 Below are the standard admissions links to get started.
 MSUB Enrollment and applying for GI Bill® can be done simultaneously.

 At a minimum, veterans must apply and be accepted at MSUB, apply for GI Bill® benefits, and fill out the New Veteran Student Intake form.
 The New Veteran Student Intake form and Certificate of eligibility (from the VA) must then be sent to the Military and Veterans Success Center.
 We cannot certify your benefits without these items. *Be advised that the GI Bill® application process can take up to 60 days.

-All newly enrolled veterans are required to fill out a New Veteran Student Intake Form and send it, along with their GI Bill® certificate of eligiblity, to the Military and Veterans Success Center.
+All newly enrolled veterans are required to fill out a New Veteran Student Intake Form and send it, along with their GI Bill® certificate of eligiblity, and their prior learning assessment to the Military and Veterans Success Center.
 GI Bill® benefits can not be processed until both of these documents are recieved.

-If you have already activated your Post 9/11 GI Bill® you can obtain your Certificate of Eligibility at the link below!
+If you have previously used your Post 9/11 GI Bill® at MSUB you can obtain your Certificate of Eligibility by calling the Education Call Center at 888-442-4551.

-If you would like a student guide on how to access your classes, view required course textbooks, order a parking pass, and more, download a copy of the New Student Workshop Handbook.
+If you would like a student guide on how to access your classes, view required course textbooks, order a parking pass, and more, download a copy of the New Student Workshop Handout.
 You can find workshop registration and information by contacting Veterans Upward Bound (vubmt.com).

 Requesting Military Transcripts